-The U.S. Bureau of Labor Statistics (BLS) reported in 2010 that the employment growth between the years 2008 and 2018 for all psychologists would be 12 percent (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projects that psychologists will experience 22% employment growth between the years 2010 and 2020 (www.bls.gov).
 The American Psychological Association (APA) reported in 2009 that forensic psychology would grow quickly in the coming years because it was a relatively young field with increasing applications within the legal system (www.apa.org).
-According to Payscale.com, in 2011 that forensic psychologists earned salaries between $45,179-85,158.
+According to the BLS, psychologists in general earn a median annual salary of $67,650 as of May 2012.

 Doctoral students can increase their knowledge in behavior analysis by getting a post-doctorate certificate in a specific sub-specialty of forensic psychology like counseling and psychotherapy, psychological assessment or research.
 Students can also apply for postdoctoral fellowships at various mental health institutions, hospitals and medical schools.